 If you’re telling yourself: “I need to sell my business fast”, it’s critically important to find an experienced business broker who can guide you through the process.
 When you’re looking for a business broker, you need to consider these key points:

 - Find a qualified business broker: The price you ultimately receive for your business is affected by your specific industry and other factors, such as general economic conditions.
 You need an experienced broker who will take these factors into account and compute a reasonable price for your business.

 - Get a current valuation: A broker can help you obtain a current valuation for your business, and he or she can explain the factors that are used to generate the valuation.

-- Develop marketing plan: Business brokers add tremendous value by developing a marketing plan to sell your business.
-The broker can create written materials to promote your business, and identify prospects that will understand the value of your firm.
+- Develop a marketing plan: Business brokers add tremendous value by developing a marketing plan to sell your business.
+The broker can create written materials to promote your business and identify prospects that will understand the value of your firm.

 Selling a business is a big decision, and you need the help of an experienced advisor that you can trust.
 If you need to know how to sell your small business fast, find a business broker who can guide you through the entire process.